-When a Formal Complaint is filed, the Institution shall endeavor to complete the grievance process, from the filing of a Formal Complaint, through a written determination by the hearing officer, within 140 calendar days.
-The Institution shall endeavor to render a decision on any appeal within 30 calendar days of receiving all written submissions by the parties.
-The Institution shall endeavor to complete an informal resolution process within 90 calendar days.
+When a Formal Complaint is filed, AGST shall endeavor to complete the grievance process, from the filing of a Formal Complaint, through a written determination by the hearing officer, within 140 calendar days.
+AGST shall endeavor to render a decision on any appeal within 30 calendar days of receiving all written submissions by the parties.
+AGST shall endeavor to complete an informal resolution process within 90 calendar days.
 If parties begin an informal resolution process that is stopped at the request of a party or concludes without resolution, requiring the Formal Complaint process to start again, the investigator(s) will provide the parties with a new time period for completion of the grievance process, which shall be less than 140 calendar days from the stoppage or conclusion of the informal resolution process.

-The Institution may impose a temporary delay of the grievance process or extend these time frames for good cause with written notice to the Complainant and the Respondent of the delay or extension and the reasons for the action.
+AGST may impose a temporary delay of the grievance process or extend these time frames for good cause with written notice to the Complainant and the Respondent of the delay or extension and the reasons for the action.
 Good cause may include, but is not limited to, considerations such as the absence or illness of a party, a party's advisor or witness, concurrent law enforcement activity, the late identification of additional witnesses or evidence, or the need for language assistance or accommodation of disabilities.

-This Amended and Restated Sexual Harassment and Sexual Misconduct Policy was adopted as of August 14, 2020 and will be reviewed annually.
-The policies and procedures set forth in this Amended and Restated Sexual Harassment and Sexual Misconduct Policy are subject to amendment at any time by Lipscomb University without prior notice.
-Members of the Institution Community are encouraged to check the Institution's website for updated versions of this policy.
+This Sexual Harassment and Sexual Misconduct Policy was adopted as of August 12, 2020 and will be reviewed annually.
+The policies and procedures set forth in this Sexual Harassment and Sexual Misconduct Policy are subject to amendment at any time by Austin Graduate School of Theology without prior notice.
+Members of the AGST Community are encouraged to check AGST's website for updated versions of this policy.
 If any applicable government regulations change in a way that impacts this policy, this policy will be interpreted and construed in a manner to comply with such government regulations then in effect.